shiva-rakshith/obsrv-automation/INSTALLATION.md

 ---TODO---

+To view cluster metrics and access the Obsrv web console, you can either use port forwarding or the Load Balancer IP.
+To port forward Obsrv web console service, type command `kubectl port-forward <obsrv-web-console-service> -n <web console namespace> <local-port>:<remote-port>`

 **Note:** During `terragrunt apply`, a kubeconfig file is automatically generated in the current directory for kubectl interaction.
 Verify the installation with `kubectl get ns`.
 If it fails, `export KUBECONFIG=<path_to_kubeconfig.yaml>` and `export KUBE_CONFIG_PATH=<path_to_kubeconfig.yaml>`.
 Retry `terragrunt apply`.
 Please refer to the repository's README file for specific instructions on configuring Obsrv on AWS and on other cloud providers.

 ## How to create a dataset?

-- To access the Obsrv API service on your local machine, perform port forwarding using `kubectl port-forward <api-service-name> 3000:3000`.
+- To access the Obsrv API service on your local machine, perform port forwarding using `kubectl port-forward <api-service-name> -n <obsrv-api-namespace> 3000:3000`.
 Then access the service at localhost:3000.

 - **Dataset Configurations**
     - **`extraction_config`**: defines how the data is extracted from the source. `is_batch_event`  determines whether the extraction is done in batches or not.
 The `extraction_key` specifies the key used for extraction.